What Is Script Coverage?

 Script Coverage Grades

 All of this information compiled in the analysis and notes can be used by development executives and producers to help make those difficult decisions about which submitted screenplays and writers to consider.
-The script readers and story analysts help them prioritize submissions by assigning each analyzed script one of three grades:
+The script readers and story analysts help them prioritize submissions by assigning each analyzed script one of three script coverage ratings:

 Within studios, networks, streamers, and production company script coverage, a pass usually means that the script will not move up the company ladder, for any number of reasons, including: